 - Probation Your probationary appointment is subject to receiving satisfactory references and a clear enhanced criminal records check (DBS).
 If your references and/or DBS check are not satisfactory then regrettably we may have to ask you to leave.

 - Equipment Uniform and other equipment is only issued once references and DBS checks are satisfactorily completed.

 - Training You will need to attend a basic induction course lasting one weekend at some point in your probationary period, plus other periodic CFAV training periods.

 - Confirmation After your probationary period (or longer if you have not yet attended the basic induction course) your appointment will be confirmed or we may decide to extend your probationary period if we feel we or you need more time to decide about confirming your appointment.

 You may like to visit us before submitting your application.
-If so, plese send us an email explaining that you may like to apply to join our staff and we will arrange a suitable appointment to tour your chosen unit and meet senior staff.
+If so, please contact us by email and we will arrange a suitable appointment to tour your chosen unit and meet senior staff.

 - Military Instructor Responsible for delivering the full range of military, fieldcraft and tactical training.